jonathan-odonnell/milestone-project-4/README.md

 - Code for list_per_page, filter_horizontal, list_filter in the admin view is from [Django](https://docs.djangoproject.com/en/3.2/ref/contrib/admin/#modeladmin-options).
 - Code to hide the sidebar and change the site header text in the admin view is from [Django](https://docs.djangoproject.com/en/3.2/ref/contrib/admin/#adminsite-attributes).
 - Code for returning a distinct values list from a model is from [Stack Overflow](https://stackoverflow.com/questions/10848809/django-model-get-distinct-value-list).
-- Code for the pagination of a queryset is from [Django](https://docs.djangoproject.com/en/3.2/topics/pagination/)
 - Code for processing JSON requests is from [Stack Overflow](https://stackoverflow.com/questions/8587693/django-request-is-ajax-returning-false).
 - Code for redering the holiday cards template to a string is from [Stack Overflow](https://stackoverflow.com/questions/50879653/django-render-template-in-template-using-ajax).
 - Code for randomly ordering a queryset is from [Django](https://docs.djangoproject.com/en/3.2/ref/models/querysets/#order-by).